• Skip to primary navigation

 Melting Sugar in Metal Pot.

-Melt sugar in a medium-large pot.
+Melt sugar in a medium sized saucepan over medium heat.

 Adding Butter to Melted Sugar in Metal Pot.